Skip to main content

 Summary

-A new Exchange Online admin policy will let admins set a tenant-wide default for using commas as recipient separators in Outlook mail compose and reply.
-Rollout starts April 2026.
+A new Exchange Online admin policy will allow admins to set a tenant-wide default for using commas as recipient separators in Outlook, rolling out worldwide in April 2026.
 Users can override unless locked by policy.
-No automatic changes; no action required.
+No automatic changes; admins can configure via PowerShell if desired.

 Details